We expect guests to be thoughtful and return their host’s car on time to avoid inconveniencing and worrying the host and their next guest.

 In some cases, you may be unable to book an extension.
 It could be that the host or the vehicle is unavailable, there are insufficient funds, or other issues.
 If that happens, you must return the vehicle at the originally scheduled end time.
 If you’re excessively late, your host may charge an additional usage fee.

-As a community-based platform, we expect hosts to make a good faith effort to accommodate extension requests.
-If any host wishes to charge a guest for the additional time they had the car, the host must take specific actions first:
+Turo is a community-based platform.
+That’s why we expect hosts to make a good faith effort to accommodate extension requests.
+Before you can charge a guest for additional usage of your vehicle, you must first:

-- Notify the guest that they will be charged for the additional usage.
+- message the guest that they’ll be charged for the additional usage

-For details about how to report a late return to Turo and receive reimbursement for the additional usage, please read this article.
+Learn how to report a late return to Turo and receive reimbursement for the additional usage.

 Additional usage costs

-If a guest returns a vehicle more than two hours late, the guest may be charged a $20* late fee.
+- Guests who return a vehicle more than two hours late may be charged a $20* late fee.

-In the case that a host has misreported a late return, we’ll take action ranging from a $50* fine to removal from our platform.
+- Hosts who misreport a late return are subject to action ranging from a $50* fine to removal from our platform.

-*Values are in CA$ for trips in Canada, € (euros) for trips in Germany and all countries in the eurozone, £ (pounds) in the United Kingdom, and US$ for trips in the United States and all other countries where Turo is available.
+*Values are in CAD for trips in Canada.
+They’re in € (euros) for trips in Germany and all countries in the eurozone.
+Values are in £ (pounds) in the United Kingdom.
+They’re in US$ for trips in the United States and all other countries where Turo is available.